 LOOK AT THE SWATCHES IN THE DAYTIME AND AGAIN AT NIGHT

-Once you have your swatches in your room, take a look at them during the day with natural light coming in through the window.
+Once you have your swatches in your room, look at them with natural light coming in through the window during the day.
 You can also turn the light on in the room just to see the effect of the artificial light on the colours during the day.

-Mark with a check mark, the colours you feel you like best.
+Make a note of the colours you feel you like best.
 Now go back at night and look at those same colours with the lights on in the room.
-Artificial light may change the way you perceive a colour in the daylight.
+Artificial light may change the way you perceive colour in daylight.
 Put a star on the swatches you like best under the artificial lighting.
 Now you can narrow down your choices by taking note of which shades have both the star and check mark on them.
 If it takes a while before a swatch has both, keep comparing.
 Pick up additional swatches and continue the process of looking at them in the daytime and at night.

 COMPARE YOUR COLOURS TO OTHER ITEMS IN THE ROOM